 G8 discussions at Camp David in the United States

-The most recent Summit was held in the United States, at Camp David on 18-19 May 2012.
-Discussions among the heads of state and government centred primarily on the debt crisis in the eurozone.
+The 2012 Summit at Camp David in the US (18-19 May) focused on the debt crisis in the euro area.
 The G8 agreed to boost productivity, growth and demand in their national economies while at the same time pursuing policies of fiscal consolidation.
-They also discussed the violence in Syria, continuation of the Deauville Partnership to support processes of reform in North Africa, economic reconstruction in Afghanistan, measures to boost sustainable growth in the global economy, climate and energy policy, and food security.

-The G8 countries are supporting the states of that region as they consolidate democracy, the rule of law and respect for human rights, undertake economic and social reforms, and foster civil society.
+The previous year’s Summit was hosted by France and took place in Deauville on 26-27 May 2011.
+It saw the creation of what has become known as the Deauville Partnership, drafted as support for the reform processes in North Africa.
+The G8 countries are assisting the states of that region as they consolidate democracy, the rule of law and respect for human rights, undertake economic and social reforms, and foster civil society.

 G8 meetings at ministerial level too

 The G8 foreign ministers also meet on a regular basis to discuss foreign policy issues.
 Other ministers, such as those responsible for the environment or development, also meet in the G8 format.
-The G8 foreign ministers met for talks in Washington, DC, on 11-12 April 2012.
-The meeting focused on the fragile situation in Syria and international efforts to stop the violence there.
-Other topics included the Iranian nuclear programme, the Middle East peace process, Afghanistan, North Korea and developments in Africa.
+The foreign ministers’ latest meeting was chaired by the UK, held in London on 10 and 11 April 2013.
+Its main focuses were the situation in Syria, the tensions in the Korean Peninsula and the ongoing conflict surrounding the Iranian nuclear programme.

 How does the G8 process work?

 The G8 process is more than just a series of summit meetings.
 Over the years a fully-fledged programme of political coordination has grown up around this annual event.
 The topics for the Summit and the ministerial meetings are prepared by high-level staff of the heads of state and government and the ministers, known in G8 jargon as “sherpas” and “sous‑sherpas”.
 They meet several times a year.